brobeson/UpdateMilestone/README.md

-# UpdateMilestone
+# Update Milestone

-Automate updating milestones in your repository
+Automate updating milestones in your repository.